Augmented Reality – The Past, The Present and The Future

 Cultural and Global Awareness: VR experiences can transport users to different parts of the world, promoting a deeper understanding and appreciation of diverse cultures and lifestyles.

 Storytelling and Art: Artists and storytellers use VR to create powerful narratives that place the audience in the protagonist’s shoes, offering a first-person experience of the story.

 VR’s ability to create a sense of presence and immersion makes it a powerful tool for fostering empathy and perspective-taking, providing experiences that are difficult to replicate in any other medium.

 Learn more about how you can leverage VR in your work in the UX Design for Virtual Reality course from the Interaction Design Foundation.

 Here’s the entire UX literature on Virtual Reality by the Interaction Design Foundation, collated in one place:

-Take a deep dive into Virtual Reality with our course How to Design for Augmented and Virtual Reality .
+Take a deep dive into Virtual Reality with our course UX Design for Virtual Reality .